blog

 - Subtle asymmetry due to temporary swelling differences between sides

-These effects typically resolve within 7–10 days and require little more than reassurance and aftercare guidance.
+These effects typically resolve within 7–10 days.
+They require little more than reassurance and aftercare guidance.

 Potential complications include the following.